 The JRC study "Prospective Insights in ICT R&D" (PREDICT) focuses on analysing the supply of Information and Communications Technologies (ICT) and Research and Development (R&D) in ICT in Europe, with comparison to major competitors worldwide.
 ICTs are indeed the technologies underpinning the digital economy.

-The EU28 and its Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom; Other major ICT R&D performers: Australia, Brazil, Canada, China, India, Japan, South Korea, Norway, Russia, Switzerland, Taiwan, United States.
+The EU28 and its Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom; plus other major ICT R&D performers: Australia, Brazil, Canada, China, India, Japan, South Korea, Norway, Russia, Switzerland, Taiwan, United States.

 Industry coverage and detail: